pursuit-curriculum/unit-full-stack-web-development/intro-to-express-request/lesson-notes/README.md

 - What are data models?

-- Why do you need to assign it to `module.exports`?
+- Why must you assign it to `module.exports`?

 **models/rock.js**